How To Debug PHP Web Apps In NetBeans On Windows

-The very first step is to create a project locally either directly in the www directory of the WampServer or any other directory with appropriate alias and configurations to access the project via the browser.
+The very first step is to create a project locally either directly in the www directory of the WampServer or Apache Web Server or any other directory with appropriate alias and configurations to access the project via the browser.
 Click on File -> New Project or press Ctrl + Shift + N to create a project in NetBeans.
 It will show the New Project wizard as shown in Fig 1.

 Also, select PHP under categories and PHP Application as the Project Option as shown in Fig 1.
-Click on the Next Button to navigate to the Name and Location step.
+Click the Next Button to navigate to the Name and Location step.
 It will show the Name and Location wizard as shown in Fig 2.

 Provide the Project Name and Sources Folder based on your project needs.
 Also, select the appropriate PHP version matching with the